 Ormsby MacKnight Mitchel was born near Morganfield, in Union County, Kentucky on July 28, 1809.
 He was the youngest child of Virginia planter John Mitchel and Elizabeth McAllister, who had moved their family and slaves to Kentucky in 1804.

 The family patriarch died unexpectedly when Ormsby was three years old, and his mother moved the younger children to live with her daughter in Lebanon, Ohio in 1814.
-Mitchel attended local schools in that town and his mother also educated him at home.
+Mitchel attended local schools there and his mother also educated him at home.

 U.S. Military Academy Cadet